cevaho/cogip-php-sql/readme.md

 * Dorothée :
-    - Page contact(list display, sigle detail page, adding new one, delete existing one and modify existing contact);
+    - Page contact(list display, single detail page, adding new one, delete existing one and modify existing contact);
-    - Invoices pages(list invoices display, sigle detail page, adding new one);
+    - Invoices pages(list invoices display, single detail page, adding new one);

 * Cédric :
-    - Society pages(list invoices display, sigle detail page, adding new one, delete existing one);
+    - Society pages(list invoices display, single detail page, adding new one, delete existing one);

 * Dorian :
-    - Architecture MVC (controler, vue), splitting the original php file in model and vues, loading the vue depending on the url parameters;
+    - Architecture MVC (controler, vue), splitting the original php files in models and vues, loading the vue depending on the url parameters;
     - Daschboard admin (index.php);

 ## Searchable site